arkaragi/magiklogger/changelogs/base.md

     Implemented properties for accessing logger configurations like logger name, path, level, format, etc.

-    Added a test suite for the base.py module.
+    Added a comprehensive test suite for the base.py module.

 ### Future Extensions